merkle-open/env-linter/README.md

 ### -s, --saveExact

 Checks if the npm option `save-exact` is enabled, either through a .npmrc file in the project or in the user-directory. env-linter will stop any further process-execution if save-exact is disabled.
+After a successful test of the `save-exact` flag, it will continue to parse your `package.json` to check if all version definitions are fitting our standards (no approximate versions eg. tilde `~` or caret `^`), no star `*` wildcard and no tarball embedds via `https://`).

 ## License